malbiruk/WeDoScribble/README.md

     - `libreoffice` (MS Office docs)
     - `pandoc` (EPUBs)

+    Also methods associated with web search and reading webpages use Selenium, which operates headless `chromium` browser instances.

 4. **Set up API keys**:
     Create a `~/.streamlit/secrets.toml` file and add your OpenAI and OpenWeatherMap API keys:
     ```toml